Navigating Global Mobility Through Golden Visa Programs

 Maximizing the value of a golden visa extends well beyond securing residency rights.
 Effective planning requires coordination among investment strategy, tax planning, estate planning, and family governance considerations.

-At Robertson Stephens Wealth Management, our offices in Rhode Island, Bellevue, and New Jersey provide tailored services that can complement international residency planning, including:
+At Robertson Stephens Wealth Management, our offices in Rhode Island, Bellevue, and New Jersey provide tailored services that can complement international residency planning.
+Our services include multi-generational planning, portfolio construction, and integrated estate planning strategies.

 These integrated solutions help ensure that residency or citizenship decisions align with broader financial and personal objectives.

 Our approach extends beyond traditional financial advisory services.
-We focus on optimizing valuable resources such as time, freedom, health, family continuity, and access to opportunities—priorities that often become increasingly important as wealth grows.
+We focus on optimizing valuable resources such as time, freedom, health, family continuity, and access to opportunities.

 .webp)